 What is the work test exemption?

-The work test exemption was introduced from 1 July 2019 and is designed to boost the financial preparedness of people who have recently retired.
+The work test exemption was introduced from 1 July 2019 and was designed to boost the financial preparedness of people who have recently retired.
 The exemption allows eligible retirees aged 67 to 74 to make voluntary contributions for an additional 12 months after they stop working.
 The exemption can only be used once.

 To qualify for the exemption, according to the ATO: